gdp-org/gd/README.md

     }
 )

-// get error type. you can also add type to ErrMap. func GetErrorType(code int) string {
+// get derror type. you can also add type to ErrMap. func GetErrorType(code int) string {
     t, ok := ErrMap[code]
     if !ok {